lnds/sc-cli/README.md

 - Press **Esc** at any time to cancel
 - The story is created with you as the requester
 - The new story appears in the first workflow state (typically "Backlog" or "To Do")

+#### Loading More Stories (Pagination)

+When you press **n** in the TUI:
+- The application fetches the next page of stories from Shortcut
+- New stories are seamlessly merged into the existing workflow columns
+- The status bar shows the current count of loaded stories
+- The loading state is indicated in the footer while fetching
+- This allows you to load additional stories without restarting the application
+- The feature remembers your search query and continues from where it left off

 ### Examples